Light to the Night: Synopsis

-Detective He Yuanhang (Pan Yueming) and his apprentice Ran Fangxu (Dylan Wang) investigate the mysterious disappearance of a father and daughter from the Xu family.
-In 1997, the two vanished without a trace at the elevator of a residential complex in Yuanlongli.
-Ran initially concludes the case as a staged debt evasion.
-However, in 2006, the father's body is unexpectedly discovered, disproving their earlier conclusion.
+In 1997, Detective He Yuanhang (Pan Yueming) and his young apprentice Ran Fangxu (Dylan Wang) investigate the mysterious disappearance of a father and daughter from the Xu family.
+The two vanished without a trace from the elevator of a residential complex in Yuanlongli.

-Almost a decade later, He Yuanhang's daughter, He Xiaole (Ren Min), now a police officer, discovers a connection between past events and the Xu family case.
-Together with her father, they reopen the investigation and, on the eve of the complex's demolition, finally uncover the true culprit and bring them to justice.
+The case unfolds across three intertwined timelines -1997, 2002, and 2015.
+What initially appears to be a possible debt evasion slowly reveals deeper mysteries as time passes.
+Years later, He Yuanhang's daughter, He Xiaohe (Ren Min), now a police officer, discovers a connection between past events and the Xu family case.
+Together with her father, she reopens the investigation.
+As the complex faces demolition in 2015, they seize one last chance to piece together the truth, like a shattered puzzle, across two decades of relentless pursuit.